mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 Two notes before we begin:

-1. Our complete IRS packet is available.
+1. Our complete IRS packet [is available][flp-1023].
 Please feel free to take a look.

 1. Nothing here, there, or anywhere is tax advice or legal advice or advice in any way, period.
 This is an overview of the process as we understand it.
 It might work for you, it might not.
 We're not tax or IRS experts.
 Hell, I'm not even a lawyer.